gmalim/attractmode_support/README.md

 Python program to analyze MAME bezel artwork:

+- Analysis is based on the standard .lay file structure as defined [here](http://wiki.mamedev.org/index.php/LAY_File_Basics_-_Part_I)
+- A lower resolution version of each bezel is saved in a dedicated *AMbezels* directory
-- Creates a list of symbolic links to bezel art and saves bezel data in a formatted ASCII file
+- Bezel data is reformatted and saved in a formatted ASCII file: *AMbezels.ini*
-- This allows bezel artwork to be displayed in any Attract-Mode layout using the *file-format* module.
+- This allows bezel artwork to be displayed in Attract-Mode.

 Requirements:

-- Bezel artwork, e.g. [*http://www.progettosnaps.net/artworks/*](http://www.progettosnaps.net/artworks/)
+- Bezel artwork, e.g. [http://www.progettosnaps.net/artworks/](http://www.progettosnaps.net/artworks/)
+- Each bezel artwork .zip file should be unzipped in a corresponding directory (use [*unziplist.bash*](unziplist.bash))
+- Sips: An command-line image processing tool that is standard installed on Mac OS X. For Linux and Windows users, a great free alternative is [ImageMagick](https://www.imagemagick.org) - just install and change the code accordingly.

 <a name="control" />